 Collecting information about land deals is a long and difficult process.
 The information is hard to find and even harder to confirm through independent sources.
 Do you have information about land deals in your country that we can add to our database?
 Can you confirm or update information we already have?
 Find out how to get involved.

-For more about what land deals and how data is captured, analysed, and used, browse our frequently asked questions (FAQs).
+For more about what land deals are and how data is captured, analysed, and used, browse our frequently asked questions (FAQs).